c-blake/lc/IDEAS.md

 { This may be expensive for many symlinks, but abbreviation is already on the expensive side. }

-Another field for `color` definitions that lets users define some string/UTF8 as a conceptual icon?
-Includable in formats with %@ maybe?
-Icons do not overlap/ overlay like text attributes, but we can stack them horizontally.
-So, let any dimension have one and %@ just concatenates them.
-Users should probably be judicious in not allocating more than 1-3 icons.

 selinux security context labels (ls -Z)
 (first do some cligen/selinux.nim:getfilecon,etc.  Then should be easy.)